awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 *Update requires*: Updates are not supported\.

 `Iops`  <a name="cfn-ec2-ebs-volume-iops"></a>
-The number of I/O operations per second \(IOPS\) to provision for the volume, with a maximum ratio of 50 IOPS/GiB\.
+The number of I/O operations per second \(IOPS\) to provision for an `io1` or `io2` volume, with a maximum ratio of 50 IOPS/GiB for `io1`, and 500 IOPS/GiB for `io2`\.
 Range is 100 to 64,000 IOPS for volumes in most Regions\.
 Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 Other instance families guarantee performance up to 32,000 IOPS\.
 For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
-This parameter is valid only for Provisioned IOPS SSD \(io1\) volumes\.
+This parameter is valid only for Provisioned IOPS SSD \(`io1` and `io2`\) volumes\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)